 Checking you have the rights to whatever photo or image you use is key.
 Simply taking something off the internet can land you in hot water and is, in 99,99% of cases, not legal.
 Especially if you’re a business and use that image for commercial purposes.

 Buying images can be costly and even if you engage a photographer to take photos of your business for you, it doesn’t necessarily mean you are allowed to use them as you please.
 This will depend on the agreement you make with the photographer.
-(Here’s an example of an Austrian photographer suing a hotel for unlicensed multiple use of his photos).

 One option is to sign up with a stock imagery company, such as Shutterstock or iStockphoto.
 In most cases, you will be able to use the images you buy for your blog and other content.
 But make sure you always read the fine print.

-A problem you may hit going down this route for your images, is that it’s not that cheap to do.
+A problem you may hit going down this route for your images is, that it’s not that cheap to do.
 Stock photography can also be spotted a mile off, which can make you appear less authentic.

-If you have some budget then engage a photographer for a day, or half day shoot.
+If you have some budget then engage a photographer for a day or half-day shoot.
 Get as many of your own stock photos as you can, including headshots of the senior team, group photos, photos of people at work, etc. Agree in advance that you have full rights to all images and start compiling your own library of photographs that you can use as you wish.

 Being authentic these days is important, as everyone on the internet knows that those perfect professional shots are exactly that – a perfect image, not an authentic image.
-It can be a good idea to keep high end photos for your website and use your own unprofessional ones on social media, to keep it ticking along.
+It can be a good idea to keep high-end photos for your website and use your own unprofessional ones on social media, to keep it ticking along.

 Remember, even the most mundane things can turn into a story and help you portray a strong public image.
-For example, a photo of old fire-hoses piled up in a corner was shared by a theater on their Instagram (using an image filter to give it a slight lift).
+For example, a photo of old fire-hoses piled up in a corner was shared by a theatre on their Instagram (using an image filter to give it a slight lift).
 It turned into an interesting story on social media that day, while at the same time giving their audience the message that they are on top of maintenance and security.

 The same is true for video content.
 Quick interviews are easy to produce and can help you tell your stories.
 Facebook live is also a great tool to get in touch with your audience.

 Sometimes B2Bs don’t think that Facebook is a tool they should be using, but that’s far from true.
 Say you decide to host a special in-person event for potential and existing clients and you have a great keynote speaker booked.
-That would be perfect to video or broadcast via Facebook live.
+That would be perfect to video or broadcast via Facebook Live.
 Advertise it upfront and then use it to reach an audience that isn’t going to be at your event, but who might be interested in coming to the next one.